bisontrails/lpt-miner/README.md

 lpt-miner can mine simultaneously across any number of Ethereum addresses.
 It creates, signs, submits and monitors transactions for each address it is configured to use.
 When a transaction is completed, it automatically submits a new one.
 It monitors gas prices and adjusts automatically to the current safe low gas price returned from [ethgasstation.info](ethgasstation.info).

+## Prerequisites:

+### Git

+### Node & npm
+Make sure to have node v8 and npm installed before working with this repo

+### Redis server

+In order to run lpt-miner you need a local redis server running.
+You don't need to do anything custom just get it running.
+Install redis-server using your favorite package manager (apt-get, homebrew, etc) or you can [install directly](https://redis.io/topics/quickstart) although this is a bit harder.
+When it is installed just open a new terminal or run:

+    redis-server &

 ## Clone Repo
 Make sure you have git installed and clone the repo --